spring-media/adsolutions-implementationReference/publisher/politico.md

 ## Human detection

-It can happen, that the adserver does not deliver ads, when the user emulates devices in the browser.
+It can happen that the ad server does not deliver any ads if the user emulates devices in the browser.

-In general the detection tries to find non human or potential malicious requests (e.g. making adcalls from localhost, making many requests within the same second, uncommon request headers, ...).
+In general the detection tries to find non human or potential malicious requests _(e.g. making adcalls from localhost, making many requests within the same second, uncommon request headers, ...)_.

 <br>